adgsm/nft-collateralization/README.md

 # NFT Collateralization

-This project is an extremely simplified dApp that allows users to collateralize and release their NFTs.
+This project is an simplified dApp that allows users to collateralize their NFTs, take and repay loans.

 ## Project Structure